Gas network plan

 • Louise Benjamin, Regulatory Consultant and Lecturer – College of Law NSW

-• Gavin Dufty, Executive Manager Policy and Research – St Vincent de Paul
+• Gavin Dufty, National Director, Energy Policy and Research – St Vincent de Paul Society Australia National

 ERAP Operational Guidelines